PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 While it can be tempting to stop a test as soon as the results appear significant, doing so can lead to false positives.
 This is known as "[peeking problem](/blog/ab-testing-mistakes#3-conducting-an-experiment-without-a-predetermined-duration)": basically, the more often you check the results, the greater the chance you'll observe a false positive – a result that appears to be significant, but is actually due to random chance.

-To counteract this, predetermine your test duration (based on the [sample size required](#4-has-a-sufficiently-large-sample-size-of-users)) and to only make decisions based on the data collected during the entire duration.
+To counteract this, predetermine your test duration (based on the [sample size required](#4-has-a-sufficiently-large-sample-size-of-users)) and only make decisions based on the data collected during the entire duration.

-## Launch checklist
+## A/B test launch checklist

 Launching an A/B test requires careful planning to ensure accurate results and meaningful insights.
 To help you navigate this, we've put together this launch checklist: